Interview: Edith Hillinger: Building a Life in Art

 When I first met Edith Hillinger several years ago, I was quickly charmed by her openness, intelligence, humor and her quiet, but obvious, inner balance.
 Born in Germany, her family fled the Nazis and made their way to Istanbul where her father, an architect, found work with Bruno Taut who also had fled Germany.
 Hillinger grew up in Istanbul and later, at the age of sixteen, immigrated with her mother to New York City.

 Besides having been an architectural project manager for UCSF, Hillinger taught both at the School of Visual Arts in New York and then later at the California College of Arts and Crafts.
-For several years, Hillinger has followed a Buddhist practice, which bears a strong complementary relationship with her artwork.
+For several years, she has followed a Buddhist practice, which bears a strong complementary relationship with her artwork.

 We spoke before an audience at the Togonon Gallery in San Francisco surrounded by an exhibit of Hillinger’s work.

 Richard Whittaker: Well, I don’t quite know where to start.
-Edith is one of those artists for whom making art is a real search, one that has persisted for years and years.
-But there’s also the quite interesting story about your life.
+Edith is one of those artists for whom making art is a real search, one that has persisted for years and years. [turning to Edith] But there’s also the quite interesting story about your life.
 Having been born in Germany, your family had to flee the Nazis when you were still quite young.
 And you ended up in Turkey living in Istanbul, where you spent most of your childhood until you moved to New York at sixteen or so.
 So I thought maybe we could start there with your family being uprooted and then living in Turkey.
 Could you tell us a little about that?

 Edith Hillinger: Our family was caught up in the turmoil that millions and millions of people were caught up in, which is the beginnings of the second World War, and the displacement of people from many countries.
 But really, it all goes back so much further.
 This is the interesting thing about history and the threads of history.
 If you start pulling at the threads, you start going back further and further.
 One of the reasons we wound up in Turkey was because Atatürk, the founder of modern Turkey, had connections to Germany early on in the 1920s, so already you’re back in an earlier time.
 He invited scientists and architects, like my father, to come to Turkey to help him found a modern university to train young Turks in all kinds of disciplines.
 And the fact that my father was in Germany also goes back to the 1920s.
 He was a Hungarian Jew born in 1895.
 When he came back from the First World War, he wanted to attend the university in Budapest to study architecture, but just at that time they had had an uprising, which was blamed on a Jew, and the universities were suddenly closed to all Jews.
 That propelled him to Germany, to Berlin to study architecture.
 So that was the beginning of our family history, because my father looked for a room to rent and knocked on a door.
 That was where my mother lived.
 Her parents were renting out rooms to students.
 They were German Protestants.
 So that’s how everything is so intertwined, both in the personal history and in the larger domains of national histories.